govuk-one-login/mobile-android-one-login-app/docs/how-to/pre-requisite-software.md

 </div>

-Once the download is complete click `Finish` and you're done!
+Clicking the `Finish` button is the last task of the process.

 <div style="width: 100%; max-width: 800px; margin-left: auto; margin-right: auto;">